 Plain Radiographs Measurements

 It is a predictor of instability and progression.
-A line is drawn parallel to inferior aspect of body of L5.
-A line is drawn perpendicular to posterior aspect of body of S1 Intersection of these lines is slip angle.
-Radiographss are taken in standing.
+A line is drawn parallel to the inferior aspect of the body of L5.
+A line is drawn a perpendicular to the posterior aspect of the body of S1 Intersection of these lines is slip angle.
+Radiographs are taken in standing.
 Higher than 55° leads to progression even after a solid fusion.